timowlmtn/living-harmonix/README.md

 # Living Harmonix

-Living Harmonix is an AI-driven Feng Shui agent platform that helps you build, customize, and deploy intelligent Feng Shui services for your applications.
-Whether you’re integrating our agent into a web app, automating spatial analysis, or extending the core engine, this repo contains everything you need to get started.
+Living Harmonix is an AI-driven Feng Shui agent platform.

+The mission of this project is to create an AI agent that helps the user improve their living space by harnessing positive energy or "chi."

+By paying attention to your natural environment and using this tool, you can get valuable information to arrange your living space in ways that optimize harmony and balance.

     # Clone the repo
     git clone https://github.com/your-org/livingharmonix.git